rob-foulkrod/Frontier-Hack-Event/Instructions/Labs/1-kickoff-and-team-formation.md

 - Create a Team Worksheet
 - *(Optional)* Assign team roles to help structure your collaboration

+> **Note:** The provided sample prompts are just a starting point.
+Work with your team to adapt or create your own, and refine until Copilot delivers the results you need.

 ### Team Introductions & Identify Your Table Coach

 Take 5 minutes to meet your fellow team members and confirm who your Table Coach is.